Access4all/adg/pages/knowledge/keyboard-only/how-to-implement/README.md

 ## Focus management

 Another facet of keyboard optimisation is setting the focus properly if needed.

+This can be explained especially well by looking at the dialog pattern.
+Indeed, our guide has such a dialog implementaion available as a fully working example, so if you are really curious and want to learn more about this, skip ahead and read [Dialog widget (or: modal, popup, lightbox, alert)](/pages/examples/widgets/dialog).

 ### Setting focus to an element